 Although Gua Sha is an ancient healing technique used by Chinese Medicine practitioners for thousands of years, it is relatively unknown in the West.
 It is recognized throughout Asia as a highly effective treatment for chronic pain conditions, stress, fatigue, and a host of other ailments.

 First, Gua Sha oil is applied to a specific meridian (energy pathway) on your body.
 We then use a smooth round-edged object (such as a spoon or gua sha tool) to apply short brisk strokes to that area.
 This creates red patches of skin (called "Sha"), detoxifying your blood and restoring the healthy flow if Qi (energy) to the area.
 There is no pain involved, and the Sha will fade in 2 to 3 days.
 But the sense of health and vitality you experience from it will last much longer.

-The nerves of the auricle include somatic nerves, which connect with the 2nd, 3rd, and 4th segments of the cervical nerves, 3 cranial nerves (trigeminal, vagus and facial nerves) which connect to the brain stem, and sympathetic nerve which connect with the cervical ganglia of the sympathetic trunk.
+In addition, the auricle (outer ear) has several branches that intersect with the following nerves: somatic nerves, which connect with the 2nd, 3rd, and 4th segments of the cervical nerves, 3 cranial nerves (trigeminal, vagus and facial nerves) which connect to the brain stem, and sympathetic nerve which connect with the cervical ganglia of the sympathetic trunk.
 It is therefore very effective for treating various pains (i.e., neck and back pain, headaches, toothaches, nerve pain such as TMJ and sciatica).
 It’s also effective in the treatment of anxiety, depression, eye problems, and addictions and cravings; just to name a few.